 Option 4: An automated digest

 What you get is a written digest with sections: what shipped, what changed, what kept getting reworked, and where you left off.
-The output is short enough to read in 10 seconds.
+The output is short enough to skim in about a minute.
 The data is grounded in your actual commits, not your memory.
+(For a tour of how that grounding works, How askScout turns a noisy git log into a 10-second digest walks through the pipeline.)

 What you give up is some control.
 The summary is the model's read of your diffs, not yours.
 If the model misreads a commit, the digest reflects that.
-You also pay a tiny LLM cost per run if you bring your own key (around $0.001 to $0.003 per digest at default models).
+You also pay a small LLM cost per run if you bring your own key (a fraction of a cent at default models).
 The hosted web app is free.

 Use this when the volume is too high for the other options.
 For most AI-assisted developers, that is most days.